phoenix-rtos/phoenix-rtos-doc/quickstart/aarch64a53-zynqmp-zcu104.md

 ### Loading plo from NOR flash

-**NOTE:** If this is the first time you run Phoenix-RTOS on this board, use the SD card method to run plo first!
+**NOTE:** If this is the first time you run Feniks-RTOS on this board, use the SD card method to run plo first!

 1. Set boot mode to QSPI32 flash.
 Set switches in the switch block `SW6` as follows: